 This chunky beast of a card gains precedence over MSI’s RTX2080 Duke due to its higher overclock ceiling hitting a massive 950 MHz by the GPU memory giving an effective GPU clock of 2100 MHZ and a memory clock of 7950 MHz.
 This yields a significant boost in gaming over an average of 10% increased performance.

 If you take the DLSS into account, this RTX card has 50-60% better performance than GTX 1080 Ti overall.
-It dominates everything at 3440 x 1440p and plays every game we’ve thrown at it at 60+ FPS in 4K and ultra high settings.
+It dominates everything at 3440 x 1440p and plays every game we’ve thrown at it at 60+ FPS in 4K and ultra-high settings.
 It comes with three DisplayLink ports and an HDMI port.
 Taking a look at the inputs, 2x 8pin PCI-E Power Connectors, and your power supply will need two 2×8 connectors.
 Thankfully the card comes with a 2×6 to the 2×8 adapter.

 It is one hefty piece of GPU needing at least 380 mm of clearance with its front 3 fans in your casing.
 We’ve got three RGB at the top of the card and two at the bottom.
-The copper heat pipes running through the massive array of aluminum fins are the key to spreading the heat along the full length of the heatsink.
+The copper heat pipes running through the massive array of aluminium fins are the key to spreading the heat along the full length of the heatsink.
 At the point where they touch base and collect the heat, they are consolidated as close as possible for maximum effect.

-The brushed aluminum backplate looks nice with thermal pads between it and the PCB working to soak extra heat out of it.
+The brushed aluminium backplate looks nice with thermal pads between it and the PCB working to soak extra heat out of it.
 It is armed with three fans; one 85 mm on the left and two 95 mm on the right.
 All three fans remain idle until the GPU temperature is 58 degrees C which will tip the two fans on the right to kick in.
 The fan on the left side will start at higher temperatures, it is smaller and is offset downwards to make the NV-link connection compatible with other cards.

 The cooling system is very quiet and sits happily at 68°C under max load.
-Stoppage of fans under certain threshold eventually equates to increased life span and noise reduction when you’re not playing any game.
+Stoppage of fans under a certain threshold eventually equates to increased life span and noise reduction when you’re not playing any game.
 Luckily the idle temps for this model are in check at 36 degrees C. MSI Afterburner is one of the world’s most recognized and widely used graphics card Overclocking software.
 It gives you full control of your graphics card and enables you to monitor your system’s key metrics in real-time.

 We advise you to download MSI’s Afterburner beta and use OC Scanner, if you’re on the conservative side, this API overclock tool is for you.
 Be aware, the OC scanner won’t touch your GPU memory though.
 In conclusion, for those who are still swaying in between GTX 1080 Ti and this card, you are better off with this card in light of real-time Ray-tracing and other future securing features.
+Ultimately, while you’re at it don’t forget to check out our full review of the MSI RTX 2080 Gaming X Trio.

-The third contender in the list is this alluring looking triple fan card by ASUS staying true to their elegant aesthetics at the cost of a fair sum of money.
+The third contender in the list is this alluring looking triple-fan card by ASUS staying true to their elegant aesthetics at the cost of a fair sum of money.
 We’ve obtained stable overclock frequencies of 2070 MHz at the core and 7700 MHz on the memory, albeit this card was hard to overclock right out the box to the cited frequencies.

 In manual overclocking, it completely destroyed 1080 Ti in terms of performance, especially at 4K settings.
 At 1440p it beat the pack with average frame rates of 139 in some games like GTA 5.
-In terms of power draw, be ready for a 310 power draw at maxed out settings while 225-wattage at stock levels.
+In terms of power draw, be ready for a 310 power draw at maxed-out settings while 225-wattage at stock levels.

 Max-Contact Technology and 2.7-slot width provide twice the surface area compared to the previous generation heatsink, allowing for more efficient thermal transfer.
-The nickel plated copper cooler has been stepped-up compared to the previous generations with added thickness to keep the hotter Turing build cool.
+The nickel-plated copper cooler has been stepped-up compared to the previous generations with added thickness to keep the hotter Turing build cool.

 It is loaded with three axial-tech fans with a barrier ring to increase their integrity and air pressure down the heatsink.
 Wing-Blade Fans boasts IP5X dust-resistance and operates at 0 dB levels when temperatures hit below 55C.
 Hearteningly, it stays cool at about 60°C and all settings on Ultrarunning 1440p @ 144Hz.
 The shroud of this card is plastic lined with LEDs throughout which can be changed through ASUS Aura software or via the on/off switch built into the card.